phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 10398
+#Total Number of Tweets: 37665
-#Number of Sanders Tweets: 9443
+#Number of Trump Tweets: 10967
-#Number of Clinton Tweets: 8909
+#Number of Sanders Tweets: 9877
-#Number of Rubio Tweets: 2882
+#Number of Clinton Tweets: 9831
-#Number of Carson Tweets: 2195
+#Number of Rubio Tweets: 3074
-#Number of Bush Tweets: 1456
+#Number of Carson Tweets: 2327
-#Total Number of Tweets:
+#Number of Bush Tweets: 1589
 ---
 ---